hajatiimi/digitalwatch/README.md

    pressing the bottom left button will increase the current selection.

-Thus all of the seven requirements were implemented.
+Thus all of the seven requirements were implemented with the caveat that with Req 6 the alarm can be set and disabled, but the screen does not blink at alarm time.

 We also created a simple finite state machine (FSM) diagram that shows the different state machines used in the implementation of the digital